 Since the module contains piezo-electric components, it should be placed near the end of the assembly process to minimize mechanical shock to it.

-During board assembly and singulation process steps, pay careful attention to unwanted vibrations, resonances and mechanical shocks, e.g. those introduced by manufacturing equipment.
+During board assembly and singulation process steps, pay careful attention to unwanted vibrations, resonances and mechanical shocks introduced by the board router.

 15.7.
 Washing Considerations